 As part of placement, students will engage in regular individual and group supervision.
 Supervisors are able to support students to realise individual professional development plans that can be carried across their course.
 The opportunity to experience a range of supervision models will advance students capacity to utilise supervision as a learning tool through their placement program and their career.

 A Supervision contract will be developed at the start of placement which will require the development of specific learning objectives as well as outlining roles, responsibilities and requirements.
 Student's performance will be evaluated on using the Mid and End of Placement Supervisor Report.
 Students will be evaluated on core competencies and are to demonstrate ethical and professional practice.

 Students case conceptualisation skills with be evaluated through supervision and formal presentation of a case on placement.

-The placement will be supplemented by case analysis intensive seminars in which students learn the theory and practice of case analysis/case conceptualisation as a foundation for subsequent placement and coursework requirements.
+The placement will be supplemented by case analysis intensive seminars in which students learn the theory and practice of case analysis/case conceptualisation as a foundation for subsequent placement and coursework requirements as well as supervision and case report writing.
 Students will participate in case discussions and will be required to present case material.

 As part of this unit, students are also required to submit a case report on a case within their placement agency.